eonarheim/eonarheim.github.io/docs/animation.md

 permalink: /docs/animation/
 ---

-Animations allow you to display a series of images on after another creating the illusion of animation.
+Animations allow you to display a series of images one after another, creating the illusion of change.
 Generally these images will come from a sprite sheet source.

 ## Usage